ParadigmPacket/WolfVue/README.md

 python WolfVue.py
 ```

 That's it.
 No Roboflow.
 No paid APIs.
-No 47-step tutorials.

 ---